Colonial National Invitation

-The Colonial National Invitation, titled for sponsorship reasons as the Charles Schwab Challenge since 2019, is a professional golf tournament in Texas on the PGA Tour, played annually in May in Fort Worth at Colonial Country Club, which organizes the event.
-It is one of five invitational tournaments on the PGA Tour; the inaugural event was held in 1946.
+The Charles Schwab Challenge at Colonial is a professional golf tournament in Texas on the PGA Tour, played annually in May in Fort Worth at Colonial Country Club, which organizes the event.
+The inaugural event, known at the time as the Colonial National Invitation, was held in 1946.
+It is one of five invitational tournaments on the PGA Tour.

 Overview

 Founded in 1946, the tournament honors the history of golf by using an official Scottish tartan plaid jacket for its champions and top committee chairmen.
 Another tradition feeding Colonial history is the Wall of Champions on the first tee, engraved with the name and score of each champion dating back to 1946, plus the 1975 Tournament Players Championship, 1941 U.S. Open, and 1991 U.S. Women's Open.

 The tournament is unofficially associated with Ben Hogan (1912–1997), the long-time Fort Worth resident who won the tournament five times, the most of any player.
 One of the top players in golf history, he won nine major titles, six after a near-fatal automobile collision in 1949 that kept him hospitalized for two months.
 Hogan's final three major wins were consecutive in 1953; a statue of him at swing completion is near the clubhouse.

 Annika Sörenstam played in the 2003 tournament and became the first woman to play in a PGA Tour event in 58 years, since Babe Zaharias made three cuts as an amateur in 1945.
 Sörenstam's participation drew high media attention, but she shot 71 and 74 and missed the cut by four strokes.

 In 2020, the tournament was held June 11–14 as the first PGA Tour event staged since the interruption of the regular schedule in mid-March due to the COVID-19 pandemic.
 In the interests of maximum health and safety, the event had no spectators, a PGA Tour first.